IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Avizallo/Avizallo - Places.md

 #### Orin Skymark's Homestead
 - Owl has set some trap here - something to fightttt
 	- mimics? but more difficult
-- why did owl not destroy all the clues in the house?
-	- she couldn't, it's guarded by some artifact
 - gyrfalcon was a kite fighting fan? like raven? connections, were they working together? or was looking for valespinner?
 - Leads: reservoirs, kites?
 Clues (maybe offload some to a secondary location, guarded by another encounter?)